tradecoder/html/README.md

 ```
 body{background-color:green;}
 h1{color:white;}
+p{color:black;}
 ```
-Could you tell us what will happen to this?
-The page body background color will be green and the text color in h1 will be white.
+Could you imagine what will happen to this?
+The page `body` background color will be green and the text color in `h1` will be white, and text in `p` will be black.
 Here is the full code<br/>
 ```
 <!DOCTYPE html>
 <html>